siromivel/lambdeth/README.md

 # Lambdeth

 Lambdeth is a functional library built in Solidity.

-It uses tools from ZeppelinOS and Truffle.
+Install for use through ZeppelinOS via npm: https://www.npmjs.com/package/lambdeth

 ## Methods